geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

 ![MicroView 8x16 Font Mapping](/images/MicroView_8x16_FontMapping.png)

-With 8x16 font taking up RAM from screen buffer's ROW0 and ROW1, the data of the above diagram will occupy the screen buffer's BYTE0 – BYTE7 and BYTE64 – BYTE71.
+With the 8x16 font using RAM from screen buffer's ROW0 and ROW1, the data of the above diagram will occupy the screen buffer's BYTE0 – BYTE7 and BYTE64 – BYTE71.

     BYTE0 = 0xf8
     BYTE1 = 0xfc